griverorz/griverorz.github.io/_pages/about.md

 I am a research scientist specialized in the collection and analysis of digital data for social research and public policy.
-I often write about the impact of digital politics on political representation and about research methodology.
+I often write about the impact of digital tools on political representation and about research methodology.

 I currently serve as the associate director of [Data